Mierdin/ansible-nxapi/README.md

 ## ABOUT

-Ansible modules to support Junos network build automation use-cases.
+Ansible modules for Cisco Nexus 9000.
 Developed for Ansible 1.5.
 This library is not currently part of the Ansible distribution.
 Please refer to [INSTALLATION](#installation) section for setup.

 ## OVERVIEW OF MODULES